 This species has only ever been recorded from the Jawaharlal Nehru Tropical Botanic Garden and Research Institute campus in Palode, Thiruvananthapuram District, Kerala, India, where it has been reported on multiple occasions (Bijeesh et al. 2018).

 As it is currently only known from within the Jawaharlal Nehru Tropical Botanic Garden and Research Institute campus, it is presumed to be under a degree of protection, and there have been multiple records of the species from this site (see Bijeesh et al. 2018).
-Therefore, it could be tentatively suspected that the population there is stable.
-The wider area both includes protected areas, and areas where there is ongoing forest cover loss (see World Resources Institute 2023).
+Therefore, it could be tentatively suspected that the population at th is site is stable.
+Most likely, the species also grows at yet unknown places but is apparently very rare as it has not been recorded except within the Botanicalo Gareden.
+The surrounding wider area both includes protected areas, and areas where there is ongoing forest cover loss (see World Resources Institute 2023).
 So if it is more widespread then its population trend is more uncertain.

 This species occurs in tropical evergreen forest (Bijeesh et al. 2018), where it has been found as either solitary or scattered fruiting bodies on mud walls or earthworm mounds (Bijeesh et al. 2018).
 It has been recorded fruiting between June and November (Bijeesh et al. 2018).
 Collections were made near to Hopea parviflora (Bijeesh et al. 2018), so this could potentially be an ectomycorrhizal partner plant.